turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 Common errors with a TEF update:

-### Permissions issues
+### Permissions Issues

 - Current logged in user doesn't have permission to modify/update/create resources in the stack.
 - Existing IAM roles have been changed or new SCPs added that prevent the built-in roles from having access needed to reconfigure the software.

-### Update Fails or Takes Too Long
+### Stack Update Fails

 Identifying the initial error in a CloudFormation template's event stream is crucial for effective troubleshooting.
 It often provides the root cause of the issue, preventing unnecessary investigations into subsequent errors that might be cascading failures.

-        - Navigate to CloudFormation service and select failed CloudFormation stack.
+- Navigate to `CloudFormation` service and select failed stack.
-        - Open "Events" tab, sort by timestamp descending.
+- Open `Events` tab, sort by `Timestamp` descending.
-        - Identify first event with status CREATE_FAILED, UPDATE_FAILED, or DELETE_FAILED.
+- Identify first event with status `CREATE_FAILED`, `UPDATE_FAILED`, or `DELETE_FAILED`.
-        - Examine error message for failure details (invalid parameters, resource limits, etc.).
+- Examine error message for failure details such as invalid parameters, resource limits, etc.
 - Cross-reference error message with corresponding resource or parameter in CloudFormation template.